-Trump defends Syria decision as GOP leaders push back
+Trump’s Syria withdrawal announcement draws GOP condemnation

 There are about 1,000 U.S. troops in northern Syria, and a senior U.S. official said they will pull back from the area — and potentially depart the country entirely should widespread fighting break out between Turkish and Kurdish forces.

+A U.S. official confirmed that American troops were already moving out of the security zone area, which includes the Syrian towns of Ras al-Ayn and Tal Abyad.
+That official was not authorized to speak for the record and was granted anonymity to comment.

+Trump’s move appeared to take even his closest allies by surprise during a pivotal moment of his presidency.
+House Democrats are marching forward with their impeachment inquiry into whether he compromised national security or abused his office by seeking negative information on former Vice President Joe Biden, a political rival, from foreign countries.

-House Minority Leader Kevin McCarthy, R-Calif., said Monday in an appearance on “Fox & Friends” that he had not spoken with Trump about the decision and had concerns.
+House Minority Leader Kevin McCarthy, R-Calif., did say Monday in an appearance on “Fox & Friends” that he had been briefed by the president about the decision.
+But he also said he had concerns.

-“I want to make sure we keep our word for those who fight with us and help us,” he said, adding that, “If you make a commitment and somebody is fighting with you.
-America should keep their word.”
+“I want to make sure we keep our word for those who fight with us and help us,” he said, adding that, “If you make a commitment and somebody is fighting with you, America should keep their word.”

-One of the show’s hosts, Brian Kilmeade, asked McCarthy to try to intervene and “call the president before it’s too late.”

-Graham, R-S.C., one of Trump’s most vocal backers, also weighed in via tweet, saying that, “If press reports are accurate this is a disaster in the making.”
-He also called in to “Fox and Friends” to share his dismay, calling the decision “short-sighted and irresponsible.”
+Graham, R-S.C., one of Trump’s most vocal backers, also called in to “Fox and Friends” to share his dismay, calling the decision “short-sighted and irresponsible.”

 “This impulsive decision by the president has undone all the gains we’ve made, thrown the region into further chaos.
 Iran is licking their chops.
 And if I’m an ISIS fighter, I’ve got a second lease on life,” he said.
 “I like president Trump.
 I’ve tried to help him.
 This to me is just unnerving to its core.”

+Nikki Haley, who served as U.S. ambassador to the United Nations, said the U.S. “must always have the backs of our allies, if we expect them to have our back.
+The Kurds were instrumental in our successful fight against ISIS in Syria.
+Leaving them to die is a big mistake.”

+And Brett McGurk, a former senior diplomat who was the special envoy for the U.S.-led anti-Islamic State coalition until he resigned in protest, labeled Trump “not a commander in chief.”
+He accused Trump of making “impulsive decisions with no knowledge or deliberation,” sending military personnel into harm’s way with no backing and leaving “our allies exposed when adversaries call his bluff or he confronts a hard phone call.”

-The announcement followed a call between Trump and Erdogan, the White House said Sunday.
+Sunday’s announcement followed a call between Trump and Erdogan, the White House said Sunday.

-The decision is a stark illustration of Trump’s focus on ending American overseas entanglements — one of his key campaign promises.
-But his goal of swift withdrawals in Syria, Iraq and Afghanistan have been stymied by concerns from U.S. officials and American allies about the dangerous voids that would remain.
+The decision is an illustration of Trump’s focus on ending American overseas entanglements — one of his key campaign promises.
+His goals of swift withdrawals in Syria, Iraq and Afghanistan have been stymied by concerns from U.S. officials and American allies about the dangerous voids that would remain.

-As he faces an impeachment inquiry at home, Trump has appeared more focused on making good on his political pledges, even at the risk of sending a troubling signal to American allies abroad.
+As he faces the impeachment inquiry at home, Trump has appeared more focused on making good on his political pledges, even at the risk of sending a troubling signal to American allies abroad.

-In December, Trump announced he was withdrawing American troops from Syria but was met with widespread condemnation for abandoning Kurdish allies to the Turkish assault.
-The announcement prompted the resignation in protest of then-Defense Secretary Jim Mattis, and a coordinated effort by then-national security adviser John Bolton to try to protect the Kurds.
+In December, Trump announced he would withdraw American troops from Syria but was met with widespread condemnation for abandoning Kurdish allies.
+That announcement prompted the resignations in protest of Defense Secretary Jim Mattis and McGurk, and an effort by then-national security adviser John Bolton to try to protect the Kurds.

 Since January, U.S. officials have tried to broker the creation of a “safe zone” in northern Syria to provide a security buffer between the Turkish military and Kurdish forces, but Turkey has repeatedly objected to its slow implementation.

 Turkey considers the People’s Protection Units, or YPG, an extension of the Kurdistan Workers’ Party, or PKK, which has waged an insurgency against Turkey for 35 years.
-The White House announcement Sunday came a day after Erdogan offered the strongest warning yet of a unilateral military operation into northeastern Syria, as the Turkish military has been dispatching units and defense equipment to its border with the area.

 The Kurdish-led Syrian Democratic Forces threatened to respond forcefully to any Turkish incursion.

-“We will not hesitate to turn any unprovoked attack by Turkey into an all-out war on the entire border to DEFEND ourselves and our people,” SDF spokesman Mustafa Bali tweeted Saturday.

-A Kurdish official speaking on condition of anonymity because he’s not authorized to brief reporters said Monday they expect a limited Turkish operation and are still working to ascertain what will happen with American forces in the region.
-The official said the view is that Kurdish-led forces have a legitimate right to self-defense.
+A Kurdish official speaking on condition of anonymity said Monday the Kurds expected a limited Turkish operation and were still working to ascertain what will happen with American forces in the region.

-A senior U.S. official said Sunday that American troops will pull back from the security zone in northeastern Syria, where they have been working with Turkish troops, to an unspecified out-of-the-way location.
-There have been U.S. troops around Manbij.

-The official added that if Turkey goes ahead with the incursion into Syria, it is expected to trigger a large combat response from the SDF, and U.S. troops will almost certainly withdraw completely from Syria.
-The official spoke on condition of anonymity to discuss internal deliberations.

 The White House said Turkey will take custody of foreign fighters captured in the U.S.-led campaign against the Islamic State group who have been held by the Kurdish forces supported by the U.S.

-Ambassador James Jeffrey, the State Department envoy to the international coalition fighting the Islamic State group, and Trump have said the Kurds have custody of thousands of captured Islamic State militants.
+The Kurds have custody of thousands of captured Islamic State militants.
 They include about 2,500 highly dangerous foreign fighters from Europe and elsewhere whose native countries have been reluctant to take them back and another 10,000 or so captured fighters from Syria and Iraq.

 Trump has repeatedly demanded that European countries, particularly France and Germany, take back their citizens who joined the militant organization.

-Kurdish officials have expressed concerns of a possible breakout by IS prisoners in case of fighting in the area.
-In a recently released audio recording, IS leader Abu Bakr al-Baghdadi called on members of the extremist group to do all they can to free IS detainees and women held in jails and camps.
+He wrote Monday that it will now be up to countries in the region to decide what to do with captured fighters, and warned of retribution in response to any future attacks.

+“We are 7,000 miles away and will crush ISIS again if they come anywhere near us!” he wrote.

 IS was defeated in Iraq in 2017.
 In Syria it lost its last territory in March, marking the end of the extremists’ self-declared caliphate.
 Despite these battlefield defeats, IS sleeper cells have continued to launch attacks in both Iraq and Syria.